vivekchaurasia260/Frontend_Development_Libraries/README.md

 In 2006 when it was released, all major browsers handled JavaScript slightly differently. jQuery simplified the process of writing client-side JavaScript, and also ensured that your code worked the same way in all browsers.
 In this repo, you'll learn how to use jQuery to select, remove, clone, and modify different elements on the page. jQuery is the most popular JavaScript tool of all time in this module **"$"** sign is used to fetch any element/class/id and uses different in-build functions which makes jQuery easier to use.

+**Module3 SASS :
+Desc:**
+Sass, or "Syntactically Awesome StyleSheets", is a language extension of CSS.
+It adds features that aren't available in basic CSS, which make it easier for you to simplify and maintain the style sheets for your projects.
+In this repo, you'll learn how to store data in variables, nest CSS, create reusable styles with mixins, add logic and loops to your styles, and more.